joshmorgan1000/libharmonics/docs/README.md

 - [ShaderBuild.md](ShaderBuild.md) – compiling GLSL shaders into the runtime.
 - [RustFFI.md](RustFFI.md) – using Harmonics from Rust.
 - [JavaScriptRuntime.md](JavaScriptRuntime.md) – using Harmonics from Node.js.
+- [PythonBindings.md](PythonBindings.md) – using Harmonics from Python.

 ## Quantum

-- [Quantum.md](Quantum.md) – simulator, hardware interface and stub.
+- [Quantum.md](Quantum.md) – simulator and hardware interface.

 The guides are grouped by topic so related functionality is documented together.
 Begin with the core guides to understand the overall design and how graphs are created and trained.
 The data transport and dataset sections cover the various input pipelines and caching helpers.
 Runtime topics explore distributed execution and accelerator support.
 Plugin development and graph utilities are documented together so custom functionality can be added with minimal boilerplate.
 The quantum documentation collects the simulator and hardware notes in one place.